-Reachability Insights are designed to give you visibility into the reachability of your workforce based on available contact information, bounce backs, and opt-outs.
+Reachability Insights are designed to give you visibility into how well you're able to connect with your workforce based on available contact information, bounce backs, and opt-outs.
+You can find your reachability by selecting Insights from the left navigation, then open the Reachability tab on the following page.

 - Missing contact information